JosephEoff/josepheoff.github.io/_posts/2023-10-21-pfaff-801-motorcontrol.md

 ---
 Old isn't always better, especially when it comes to electronics.

-My wife got rid of her AEG 376 ([mentioned briefly in this post on thread tension](threadtension)) and replaced it with an older Pfaff 801 Hobbymatic from the early 1980s.
+My wife got rid of her AEG 376 ([mentioned briefly in this post on thread tension](threadtension)) and replaced it with a Pfaff 801 Hobbymatic from the early 1980s.
 The Pfaff 801 is a zig-zag with a freearm.
-It doesn't do all the nifty things her Pfaff 262 can do (and it isn't as quiet,) but she can take it downstairs or out on the patio rather than being stuck in her sewing room.
+It doesn't do all the nifty things her Pfaff 262 can do (and it isn't quite as quiet,) but she can take it downstairs or out on the patio rather than being stuck in her sewing room.

 |Pfaff 801 Hobbymatic|
 |--------------------|